fsvreddit/bot-bouncer/README.md

 ## v1.22.0 (coming soon)

+* Improve resilience of app if required permissions are accidentally removed from the app's user account
 * Action summary (formerly daily digest) can now be sent either daily or weekly on Mondays
 * Action summary (formerly daily digest) no longer incorrectly shows deleted users as if they have been unbanned by Bot Bouncer
 * Internal changes to support operations on /r/BotBouncer